maximtereshchenko/conveyor/README.md

     * The property `conveyor.discovery.directory` defines the directory, where plugins should find files to work with.
       It is relative to the directory, where the schematic definition is located
     * The property `conveyor.construction.directory` defines the directory, where plugins should place created products.
-      It is relative to the discovery directory
+      It is relative to the directory, where the schematic definition is located
     * Properties can be templated with other properties using `${property.key}` syntax
 * Dependencies
     * Dependencies are defined in a manual or a schematic with a name, a version and an optional scope: IMPLEMENTATION (